Stalruth/SableyeBot4/PRIVACY.md

 offered by Discord to allow people ("Users") to utilise the Application's features.

-All data collection occurs through this facility, and the Application does not engage in any passive collection of information outside of this channel.

 ## What the Application Receives from Discord

 The application receives the following information from Discord when an